seth-woo/mkrs-optional-memory/README.md

 ### Mode 1 Example

 1. Ensure memory is empty (`Memory: 0`).
-2. Upload one image.
-3. Ask a question.
-4. Toggle `Save to Memory` as needed.
+2. Decide whether to enable `Save to Memory` before submission.
+3. Upload one image.
+4. Enter a question/prompt.
 5. Observe:
    - Stateless answer from current image.
-   - Optional persistence into Qdrant.
+   - If `Save to Memory` was enabled, current image QA is persisted into Qdrant.

 Mode 1 supports OCR and non-OCR use cases, because the VLM reasons directly over visible content and scene semantics in the single uploaded image.

 ### Mode 2 Example

 1. Create memory by saving one or more prior QA results.
+2. Ensure memory now shows `>= 1` records.
+3. Decide whether to enable `Save to Memory` for this new Mode 2 query.
-2. Upload a new image and ask a collection-based question.
+4. Upload a new image.
+5. Enter a collection-based question.
-3. MKRS retrieves memory records and builds a RAG prompt.
+6. MKRS retrieves memory records and builds a RAG prompt.
-4. For fruit color-comparison prompts, Mode 2 uses specialized enforcement to improve answer consistency.
+7. For fruit color-comparison prompts, Mode 2 applies specialized post-check logic to improve cross-collection color-match consistency.
+8. If `Save to Memory` is enabled, the new Mode 2 QA result is also persisted.

 ---